Updated: December 17, 2024

 Frequently Asked Questions About Property Taxes in Portugal

 When it comes to doing your taxes in Portugal as a foreign resident, you will need to have a Tax Identification number, known as a NIF number (Número de Identificação Fiscal or Número de Contribuinte).
 If you are a non-EU resident, then you will also need to have a tax representative.
-If you are an EU resident, you do not need to have a tax representative.
 It is also recommended that you have a bank account in Portugal to avoid transaction costs.

 As with moving to any country and investing in a real estate purchase, there are many things to consider, and Portugal is no different.
 You will need to understand the country’s tax system.
 It is much easier to navigate the market if you have a trusted financial advisor by your side.